dirkbonhomme/pusher-js-auth/README.md

 ## Prerequisites

-This is a plugin for the official [Pusher](http://pusher.com) JavaScript library and compatible with the latest 3.1.x release.
+This is a plugin for the official [Pusher](http://pusher.com) JavaScript library and compatible with the latest 4.1.x release.
 Make sure you have a working implementation up and running.

-**Notice:** This version is not compatibile with Pusher 3.0 and older.
-Please use version [1.2.0](https://github.com/dirkbonhomme/pusher-js-auth/releases) of this plugin with older Pusher versions.
+**Notice:** This version is not compatible with Pusher 4.0 and older.
+Please use version [2.0.0](https://github.com/dirkbonhomme/pusher-js-auth/releases) of this plugin with older Pusher versions.

 Documentation and configuration options are explained at the [Pusher-js Github page](https://github.com/pusher/pusher-js)